jdcohen220/java-api-best-practices/README.md

 ## API Documentation

 There are two kinds of document that are critical to developers when working with an SDK: JavaDoc, and more in-depth articles, such as those Microsoft publishes for [Java on Azure](https://docs.microsoft.com/java/azure/?WT.mc_id=link-refcard-jogiles).
 Both of these are equally important to developers, but it is important to understand that they serve different purposes.
-In this refcard we will cover JavaDoc, as it is more relevant to our interests as API designers.
+In this refcard we will cover JavaDoc, as it is more relevant to our interests as API developers.

 JavaDoc is intended to give a developer an overview of the API.
 Engineers responsible for writing API should consider it part of their job to ensure that a JavaDoc is complete, with class-level and method-level overviews, specifying the expected inputs, outputs, exceptional circumstances, and any other detail (without going into detail regarding implementation).